What screenwriting lessons can Die Hard teach screenwriters?

 In the opening scene of the film, the fellow passenger sitting next to McClane on the plane tells him that the secret way to get rid of jet lag is to make fists with his toes while barefoot and walking on the carpet.

-This of course leads to an ongoing series of pivotal moments throughout the whole script.
+This, of course, leads to an ongoing series of pivotal moments throughout the whole script.

-Nakatomi Plaza, our example of location is key, solidified that point over and over, as it foreshadowed eventual events in various locations of the plaza throughout the script.
-The elevators, the parking garage, the lobby desk, the executive bathroom, Holly’s office (with the picture that she overturned early on), the staircase where Karl and McClane fight, etc. These are all brilliantly set up early with eventual payoff.
+Nakatomi Plaza, our example of location is key, solidified that point over and over, as it foreshadowed future events in various locations of the plaza throughout the script.
+The elevators, the parking garage, the lobby desk, the executive bathroom, Holly’s office (with the picture that she overturned early on), the staircase where Karl and McClane fight, etc. These are all brilliantly set up early with an eventual payoff.

 Lastly, one foreshadowing moment that is all too often left forgotten, the watch that Ellis so arrogantly points out to McClane that he gave to Holly, plays a pivotal role in the narrative, leading to one of the greatest villain deaths in cinematic history.